 Outpatient care is flexible, having day sessions or evening sessions available.

 Some programs hold IOP sessions three days per week for two to four hours a day.
 Other IOP programs may only be sixty to ninety minutes per session.
 There are also treatment plans that require meeting five times per week.
 Although most treatment plans for IOP are for a length of ninety days, some can last longer depending upon individual needs.

 Partial hospitalization is another outpatient option for drug treatment.

-This type of program requires the individual to stay in the treatment facility throughout the day, but return home in the evening and weekends.
+This type of program requires the individual to stay in the treatment facility throughout the day but return home in the evening and on weekends.
 This drug treatment plan can last anywhere from a few weeks to a few months.

 As many people in recovery discover, putting down the drink or the drug may be the easiest part.

-Most people are a bit leery of meetings in the beginning, but come to find comfort and contentment in their lives once they get used to meetings being a part of their new, sober life.
-Addiction recovery is a life long process.
+Most people are a bit leery of meetings in the beginning but come to find comfort and contentment in their lives once they get used to the schedule.
+Addiction recovery is a lifelong process.
 Going to meetings does not have a time limit.
-Most people that have years of sobriety make meetings a part of their life for the long haul.
+Most people who have years of sobriety make meetings a part of their life for the long haul.

 Do you or a loved one need outpatient addiction treatment?
 Contact us today at (888) 989-9690.
 One call can help save a life.